lkiesow/python-feedgen/doc/user/basic_usage_guide/index.rst

 Basic usage guide
 =================

-When using PodcastGenerator, you can divide your program into three phases:
+When using PodGen, you can divide your program into three phases:

 .. toctree::